Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 1. The custom element name `kp` stands for *Key Point*.
 2. I recommend **only** use it at **the beginning of the line**.
 3. It **cannot** be used within **any other block elements** such as Custom Title Block, Spoiler Block, Sticky Notes, etc...
-4. If a Key Point **only have one paragraph of content**, it's better to type your description **right next to it**.
+4. If a Key Point **only have one paragraph of content**, it's better to type your description **near it**.
 5. If there are multiple Key Points and **each of them with one paragraph of description**, it's better to type your description **right below to it**.
-6. If your Key Points is a **long title**, such as a whole sentence, a question, etc. and **with multiple paragraphs of descriptions**, it's better to **add a blank line between all of them**.
+6. If your Key Point is a **long title**, such as a whole sentence, a question, etc. and **with multiple paragraphs of descriptions**, it's better to **add a blank line between all of them**.

 [:arrow_up:Back](#table-of-contents)

 ## Key Mention

-The custom element Key Mention is good for adding additional short information for reference.
-Use it right behind a target element, and you will see it presented to the right.
+The custom element Key Mention is good for adding additional shorten information for reference.
+Use it right below a target element, and you will see it aligned to the right.
 You can use it to markup the last update time of the table or paragraph.
 Or you can use it like the HTML `<cite>` tag.

 ![Screenshot 2022-09-25 185512](https://user-images.githubusercontent.com/110529913/192140048-a6384ac9-069b-4d88-924c-9eb4a64c778a.png)

 ### Hints

 1. The custom element name `km` stands for *Key Mention*.
-2. Always use `km` **right behind the target element** you want to describe.
+2. Always use `km` **right below the target element** that you want to describe.
 3. Use the Joplin built-in function `Insert Date Time` to make it easy.
-4. You can also use `km` within any Sticky Notes, and if you do that, please make sure `km` is always the **first child** inside the Sticky Notes.
+4. You can also use `km` within any Sticky Notes, and if you do that, please make sure `km` is always in the **first line** within the Sticky Notes.
-5. The text strong, emphasize, insert, and strikethrough will present as red color when inside the `km`.
+5. The text strong, emphasize, insert, and strikethrough will all present as red color when using within the `km`.
 6. Mouse hovers on it to zoom bigger.

 More use cases: